aswinavofficial/speechtoshell/README.md

 # SpeechToShell

-SpeechToShell uses a speech to text convertor to convert your speech to Linux commands.Then it send the command to my server and execute them.
+SpeechToShell uses a speech to text convertor to convert your speech to Linux commands.Then it send the command to the server and execute them.
 Print the output back on the client

 ## Getting Started